Supplier sustainability Assessment and raising awareness

 EVVA is taking further steps to increase sustainability awareness:

-• A low interest of our suppliers in sustainability issues does not lead to a termination of the business relationship – unless there are known offences/breaches relating to relevant laws and no remedial action has been taken.
-However, if EVVA is faced with a choice between several providers of equal value (e.g. for new product components), then the existence of a sustainability concept is decisive for the award of the contract.
+• A low interest of our suppliers in sustainability issues does not lead to a termination of the business relationship - unless there are known violations/convictions against corresponding laws and nothing has been done about it.
+However, if EVVA is faced with a choice between several equivalent suppliers (e.g. for new product components), then the existence of a sustainability concept decides on the award of the contract

-• We inform the top 100 suppliers about our sustainability report and initiatives – as well as our trade partners via regular newsletters and a print magazine.
-For many years, EVVA employees have been informed about our sustainable activities via intranet news and through their own sustainability section of the employee magazine (print and digital).
+We inform the top 100 suppliers about our sustainability report and initiatives - as well as our trading partners via regular newsletters.
+EVVA employees have been informed about the company’s sustainable activities for many years via intranet news and their own sustainability section in the employee magazine (print and digital)

-• Inquiries and exchanges with key suppliers (e.g. for brass) about their emissions in scope 1 to 3 in order to take them into account for our own CO2 analyses
+• Enquiries and exchange with main suppliers (e.g. for brass) about their emissions in Scope 1 to 3 in order to take these into account in our own CO2 analyses

 We are here for you